 After you are all done follow the steps in reverse minding any cabling issues or clamping issues in the front of the controller and you should be back online ready to rock and roll!

-When I re-assembled by controller and paired it back up again.
+When I re-assembled by the controller and paired it back up again.
 I found my Analog-stick drifting to the right all of a sudden!
 This is probably because I unplugged the battery and thus calibration of the controller was lost.

 After reading some forums we found that we weren’t the only ones with this problem.
 What you must do is use your remote or hook a keyboard to your Nvidia shield. unpair your controller completely.